Flexible Pathway and Courses

 Benefits and Pricing

-• Plan & Product Provisions: The candidate will understand how to describe plan provisions typically offered under short-duration contracts (medical, dental, vision, prescription drug, group life).
+• Plan & Product Provisions: Understand how to describe plan provisions typically offered under short-duration contracts (medical, dental, vision, prescription drug, group life).

-• Manual Rates: The candidate will understand how to calculate and recommend a manual rate for each of the contracts described in Learning Objective 1.
+• Manual Rates: Calculate and recommend a manual rate for each of the contracts described in Learning Objective 1.

-• Underwriting & Funding: The candidate will understand how to apply principles of pricing, risk assessment, and funding to an underwriting situation.
+• Underwriting & Funding: Apply principles of pricing, risk assessment, and funding to an underwriting situation.

-• Employee Benefits: The candidate will understand how to evaluate and recommend an employee benefit strategy.
+• Employee Benefits: Evaluate and recommend an employee benefit strategy.

 GH 201-C